Current Graduate Courses

 Anthropology Practicum

 Engages in an anthropology practicum in the public or private sector.
 Emphasizes the application of anthropological skills under the supervision of a professional anthropologist.
 Special Note: Arranged practicum between graduate advisor and an outside mentor.
-Registration Restrictions: Admission to the Master of Arts in Anthropology
+Registration Restrictions: Graduate standing and admission to the Master of Arts in Anthropology, Bachelor of Arts in Anthropology, or Bachelor of Science in Anthropology

 (Click on an individual CRN for more information on each offering)